Protect your organization by asking an employment law attorney to review your ministry’s practices.

 Lawsuits alleging wrongful employment practices are the fastest-growing area of civil litigation today.
-Unfortunately, many churches and ministries are unaware of the legal risks they face as employers.
+Unfortunately, many ministries are unaware of the legal risks they face as employers.

 Mistaken assumptions about employment law can add to the risks.
 Protect your organization by asking an employment law attorney to review your ministry’s practices.
 And take the following steps to avoid serious consequences from eight common misconceptions.

 Consult local counsel before making employment decisions to determine whether you are complying with federal and state laws.

 1. “We are a religious organization and are protected by the First Amendment.”

 An organization operating as a religious institution may have limited protection under the First Amendment in a few employment situations, e.g., terminating clergy, discussing concerns in a board meeting, or requiring certain employees to be of a specific faith.
 Even in these cases, you may be vulnerable to legal action.

 Do it right: Consult local counsel before making employment decisions to determine whether you are complying with federal and state laws.

 Additional Resource:Basic Legal Principles - Working Together, A Guide to Employment Practices for Christian Employers

 2. “Our employees are like family.
 Even if they were terminated, they would not sue us.”